 Unlike a class action lawsuit, each case will be heard individually following a series of bellwether cases that will expose the strengths and weaknesses for both sides of the argument.
 The first bellwether trial is scheduled for September 21, 2020.

-PPI settlements and verdicts
+Proton Pump Inhibitor settlements and verdicts

 To date, there have been no PPI verdicts or PPI settlements.
 As we wait for the first bellwether trial in 2020, more and more lawsuits continue to appear in courts across the country.
 The total number of cases is expected to reach 10,000 by that time.
 In addition, recent studies have suggested a possible link between stomach cancer and PPIs, so it is possible the scope of litigation may soon widen.